Hands-on with Pi

-And mathematicians didn't find that out real soon either.
-Ancient cultures were aware of the fact that the ratio of circumference to diameter was a constant.
-The formulas they used for the area of circle indicate the equivalent value for pi as 377/120 or 3 1/8 or 256/81.
+Mathematicians didn't find find out about all that for thousands of years.
+Ancient cultures were aware of the fact that the ratio of any circle's circumference to diameter was a constant.
+The formulas they used for the area of circle indicate the equivalent value for π as 377/120, 3 1/8, or 256/81.

 Guess how many decimals they have found thus far?

 As of 2013 π had been calculated to 12,100,000,000,050 decimal digits - 12.1 trillion digits!